 Margaret “Maggie” Nolan O’Neill Fellows 2024

-The Margaret “Maggie” Nolan O’Neill Fellowship was established in 2022 in memory of Margaret “Maggie” Nolan O’Neill (Class of 2021), who studied Political Science Government, and Political Philosophy at Columbia University, with a keen interest in the application of those studies in the modern world.
-The purpose of this academic opportunity is to advance scholarship in American history and geopolitics while fostering respectful dialogue of topics relevant to the evolution of our nation, the shaping of its democracy and place in the global arena.
-Inspired by Maggie’s own passion for intellectual discourse and boundless curiosity about our country’s history and political landscape, the fellowship allows an undergraduate or graduate student at Columbia University to use the JHC campus, archives and advisors as resources and includes a stipend for an immersive summer experience.
-The selected fellow is invited to present their final research to the public in a fall program.
+The Margaret “Maggie” Nolan O’Neill Fellowship was established in 2022 in memory of Margaret “Maggie” Nolan O’Neill (Class of 2021), at Columbia University.
+She studied Political Science, Government, and Political Philosophy, with a keen interest in the application of those studies in the modern world.
+Her devoted family and friends created this academic opportunity to advance scholarship in American history and geopolitics while also fostering respectful dialogue of topics relevant to the evolution of our nation, the shaping of its democracy and place in the global arena.
+Inspired by Maggie’s own passion for intellectual discourse and boundless curiosity about our country’s history and political landscape, this fellowship allows two undergraduate or graduate students at Columbia University to use the JHC campus, archives and advisors as resources and includes a stipend for an immersive summer experience.
+The selected fellows are then invited to present their final research to the public in a fall program.

 We are delighted to introduce our two O’Neill Fellows for 2024.
 They will present their research on Sunday, October 6 at 3pm.
 REGISTER FOR PRESENTATION & RECEPTION HERE.